-In those very early stages of my market garden I had very, very little growing space but despite that I still made some money.
-Since there was no one out there knocking on the store’s door to sell their homegrown produce, this market was completely open and I was fortunate enough to fall right into an outlet for my produce.
+In those very early stages of my backyard market garden I had very, very little growing space but, despite that, I still made some money.
+Since there was no one out there knocking on the store’s door to sell their homegrown produce, this market was completely open and I was fortunate enough to fall right into an outlet for my product.

 Planning is the key to being successful and you will want to plan well in advance.
 Your first big decision is where you will be selling.
 Farmer’s markets?
 Wholesale?
 Just to friends or family?
 Other outlets?
 Then, do you want to grow several items or stick with just one or two?
 Will you have a conventional garden or will you try to grow organic?
 Will you start your own seeds or buy started plants?